 The Yeti however is different in a lot of ways.

-At around $100, it’s a quality investment due to performance and convenience.
+At its price, it’s a quality investment due to its performance and convenience.
 Being that it’s USB, you won’t have to tinker around with extraneous gear.
-Some folks get scared off from USB set ups because they seem cheap and easy, but not satisfying (like 2 dollar hooker :D).
+Some folks get scared off from USB setups because they seem cheap and easy, but not satisfying.
 What you’re getting here is a versatile piece of equipment with great sound quality.
 Speaking of,

 Check out the review!!

-- Gain control and headphone jack with zero latency monitoring.
+Gain control and a headphone jack with zero-latency monitoring.
 What is latency?

 What you will need?